Yumitoya8569/ng-conditional-validator/README.md

 }
 ```

-### Usage  (enable solution)
+### Usage  (use enable)
-enable solution will control form disable status, when call form.value you will get only necessary result
+use enable will control form disable status, when call form.value you will get only necessary result
 ```typescript
 // when build form
 buildDemo3() {